ECOSYSTEMS LAB

 Learn Morehttp://scholar.google.com/citations?user=saYhPjYAAAAJ&hl=en

-Interests: our changing atmosphere, atmosphere-biosphere interactions, biogeochemical cycles, global change, terrestrial ecosystems, urban ecology, design, and planning, museum collections, interdisciplinary science, diversity in & for science ... hound dogs, cooking, hiking, all the mountains!
+Interests: our changing atmosphere, atmosphere-biosphere interactions, biogeochemical cycles, global change, terrestrial ecosystems, urban ecology, design, and planning, museum collections, radically interdisciplinary science, diversity in & for science ... hound dogs, cooking, hiking, house projects, mountains

 Noortje Grijseels (she/her)